Antigua and Barbuda to vote on whether to remove British monarch as head of state, PM says – KION546

 The prime minister of Antigua and Barbuda said the Caribbean country will hold a referendum on whether to become a republic and remove King Charles III as the head of state within the next few years.

-The former British colony gained its independence from the United Kingdom in 1981 but is one of 14 countries to retain the British monarch as head of state.
-It is also a part of the Commonwealth, a 54-member organization of mostly former British territories.
+The former British colony gained its independence from the United Kingdom in 1981 but is one of 14 countries in addition to the UK where the British monarch was head of state.
+It is also a part of the Commonwealth, a 56-member organization of mostly former British territories.

 After confirming King Charles III as the King of Antigua and Barbuda on Saturday, Prime Minister Gaston Browne told ITV News that he planned on holding a referendum on whether the country becomes a republic in the next three years.